danielcbit/apcctrl/doc/manual/manual.rst

 An additional device-node-related problem is the use of dynamic minors.
 Some distributions, such as Mandrake 10, ship with a kernel having ``CONFIG_USB_DYNAMIC_MINORS`` turned on.
-This is not ideal for running with apcupsd, and the easiest solution is to turn ``CONFIG_USB_DYNAMIC_MINORS`` off and rebuild your kernel, or find a pre-built kernel with it off.
-For a kernel with ``CONFIG_USB_DYNAMIC_MINORS`` turned on to work with apcupsd, you must enable ``devfs``.
+This is not ideal for running with apcctrl, and the easiest solution is to turn ``CONFIG_USB_DYNAMIC_MINORS`` off and rebuild your kernel, or find a pre-built kernel with it off.
+For a kernel with ``CONFIG_USB_DYNAMIC_MINORS`` turned on to work with apcctrl, you must enable ``devfs``.
 The following will tell you if devfs is
 enabled: